tudelft3d/val3dity/tests/README.md

 # Testing val3dity

 This README is solely concerned with the integration tests for val3dity.
-These tests are implemented in **Python3**, with the `pytest` library.
+These tests are implemented in **Python**, with the `pytest` library.
 The tests call val3dity using the `subprocess` library and feed it with various files.
 Every file materializes a specific error case, or one of its boundary conditions.
 Thus validating a test file should result in a single error, unless there is good reason to do otherwise.

 Due to the current setup of file referencing in the tests, `pytest` need to be run from the `/val3dity` root directory, thus `somepath/val3dity $ pytest`